Retirement Income Planning Rochester, NY

 - How could early retirement decisions limit or expand my future options?

-Retirement rarely unfolds exactly as planned.
-Markets rise and fall.
-Spending needs change.
+Very few retirements play out exactly as expected.
+Markets fluctuate.
+Expenses can shift over time.
 Health considerations, family situations, and personal priorities can change.
 A rigid income plan that expects ideal conditions can add stress when real life unfolds differently.

 Flexible retirement income planning often includes: